We are excited to introduce the CCUW*iP 2026 Keynote Speakers

 University of Victoria

-Dr. Heather Russell is the Canada Research Chair in Experimental Particle Physics at the University of Victoria.
+Dr. Heather Russell is the Canada Research Chair in Experimental Particle Physics and an Assistant Professor at the University of Victoria.
 Her research explores the fundamental building blocks of the universe through large-scale international collaborations.
 She works on the ATLAS experiment at the Large Hadron Collider (LHC), studying high-energy particle collisions to test and expand the Standard Model of physics.
 Dr. Russell also contributes to the MATHUSLA experiment, which is developing new ways to detect long-lived particles that could reveal hidden aspects of the universe.